 - Interviewing the client - Defining the role of the client in negotiation - Preparing your client for negotiation - Obtaining instructions before and during the negotiation - Addressing communication and other issues that arise

-Participants will have an opportunity to practice their skills and observe others through a simulated representative negotiation exercise.
+Participants will have an opportunity to practice their skills and observe others through the use of simulated fact scenarios.

 Guest faculty will discuss lessons learned from their most memorable and challenging representative negotiations.